aureyia/roll20-character-sheet-boilerplate/README.md

 - clone roll20-character-sheets
 - copy all files into the roll20-character-sheets directory (aside from the `.git/` files), under a folder of the sheet name
 - Replace all SHEET_NAMEs with the System/Sheet Name.
 Example: dungeons-and-dragons-3.5-edition.
-- Run the following commands:
+- Run the following commands from either the terminal or command line:
 ```bash
 $ cd  path/to/roll20-character-sheets/<sheet-name>/source
 $ npm install